Iris pallida

 Landscape Uses

 Use in mass planting in drifts and ideal as a perennial border plant.
 Its relatively compact nature is suited to narrow spaces and courtyard gardens.
-Clumps can be divided in summer after flowering.
+Can also be used as a cut flower.

 Dimensions